Tutorial

 Row 4 is an 82 ms query running 1,204 times.
 The total is small but the mean is bad.
 This is where EXPLAIN ANALYZE earns its keep.
 An 82 ms query on 500 rows usually means a missing index or a filter that defeats the indexes that exist.

 Row 5 is the N+1 signature.
 Two million calls, 0.03 ms each.
 Individually invisible.
-Collectively, the fourth-largest total time.
+Collectively, the fifth-largest total time in the table.
 The fix is a join in the calling code, not an index.

 Resetting counters

 pg_stat_statements_reset() zeroes all the counts.
 Useful as a before-and-after around a deploy: reset, let an hour of production traffic run, snapshot, and you have exactly what the new version of the application does.
-Requires pg_read_all_stats or superuser on Postgres 14 or later.
+By default only superusers can run it; grant EXECUTE on the function to allow other roles. (pg_read_all_stats grants read access to other users' query text, not reset.)

 SELECT pg_stat_statements_reset();